 NYU Langone’s Department of Ophthalmology offers a comprehensive lecture and conference series designed to provide residents with intensive knowledge of all ophthalmic subspecialties.
 We progress through each specialty in a sequential fashion and assign the relevant reading from the American Academy of Ophthalmology (AAO) Basic and Clinical Science Course (BCSC) book series.
 The lecture series helps prepare you for the Ophthalmic Knowledge Assessment Program (OKAP) exam, given by the AAO each spring as an in-service, and the written and oral board certification exams, given by the American Board of Ophthalmology after residency.

 Grand Rounds and Departmental Conferences

-Departmental annual conferences and courses typically include our NYU Langone Dry Lab and Cataract courses, an updates conference titled Current Concepts in Ophthalmology, and a spring symposium.
-Our department has initiated a diversity and inclusion speaker series to highlight speakers from backgrounds underrepresented in medicine and foster discussion and awareness of diversity initiatives.
+Departmental conferences and courses typically include our NYU Langone Wet and Dry Lab and Cataract courses, Current Concepts in Ophthalmology conference, Research Day, Alumni Day, and a Diversity and Inclusion speaker series.
 Residents are excused from clinic duties for major educational events.